jesstracy/Assignment19-PaintWithFriends-Refactored/README.md

 Create an app that allows the following:

-Using a keyboard shortcut ("d"), allow the user to toggle whether or not moving the mouse draws on the screen Using the up and down arrow, allow the user to change the size of the stroke used to draw Allow the user to enter the IP address of a "friend" and to connect to that friend If user A is connected to their friend, user B, then whatever user A is drawing on their screen should also draw on user B's screen
+Using a keyboard shortcut ("d"), allow the user to toggle whether or not moving the mouse draws on the screen.
+Using the up and down arrow, allow the user to change the size of the stroke used to draw.
+Allow the user to enter the IP address of a "friend" and to connect to that friend.
+If user A is connected to their friend, user B, then whatever user A is drawing on their screen should also draw on user B's screen.
-Note: your program will be running on both user's computers
+Note: your program will be running on both user's computers.

 Other controls:
 * "c" changes the color of your stroke